derek-zhou/airss/README.md

 Because of the caveat mentioned in the previous section, I provide a proxy service to anyone logged in to [roastidio.us](https://roastidio.us), so the CORS restriction can be circumvented.
 All you need to do is to login to [roastidio.us](https://roastidio.us) in the same browser; Then you can just check the box `Load feeds with roastidio.us` in the config page and all should be good; no browser plugin or developer menu is required.
 However:

-* It will be slower and less reliable this way
+* Loading feeds will be slower.
+Once loaded everything is as fast as before
-* If I turned evil I could invade your privacy
+* If I turned evil I could invade your privacy or sabotage the feed content

 [roastidio.us](https://roastidio.us) is a free commenting service open to everyone, and is written and operated by the me.
 The cookie will keep you logged in for up to 30 days.
 If you suddently see feed loading failures en mass, the most likely culprit is a expired cookie.

 ## Airtable

 The folks at Airtable are nice enough to provide anyone free accounts.
-With Airtable you can share feeds and news between multiple devices, such as computer + phone etc so you can read your news anywhere.
+With Airtable you can share feeds and news between multiple devices that you control, such as computer + phone etc so you can read your news anywhere.
 There is some setup involved, because airtables cannot be setup through API.
 You will need to setup a dedicated base for airss, and 2 tables under the base.
-The easiest way is to just copy this base: [airss template](https://airtable.com/shrFm410wa0iyoKpq) into your workspace.
+The easiest way is to just copy this blank template: [airss template](https://airtable.com/shrFm410wa0iyoKpq) into your workspace.

 Then you generate a API key through your account profile, and take a note of the base ID from `help` -> `API documentation` in this base.
 Put them in the config page of airss, then you are done.